mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 ## 1. Using MCP servers with ADK agents (ADK as an MCP client) in `adk web`

 This section demonstrates how to integrate tools from external MCP (Model Context Protocol) servers into your ADK agents.
 This is the **most common** integration pattern when your ADK agent needs to use capabilities provided by an existing service that exposes an MCP interface.
-You will see how the `MCPToolset` class can be directly added to your agent's `tools` list, enabling seamless connection to an MCP server, discovery of its tools, and making them available for your agent to use.
+You will see how the `McpToolset` class can be directly added to your agent's `tools` list, enabling seamless connection to an MCP server, discovery of its tools, and making them available for your agent to use.
 These examples primarily focus on interactions within the `adk web` development environment.

-### `MCPToolset` class
+### `McpToolset` class

-The `MCPToolset` class is ADK's primary mechanism for integrating tools from an MCP server.
-When you include an `MCPToolset` instance in your agent's `tools` list, it automatically handles the interaction with the specified MCP server.
+The `McpToolset` class is ADK's primary mechanism for integrating tools from an MCP server.
+When you include an `McpToolset` instance in your agent's `tools` list, it automatically handles the interaction with the specified MCP server.
 Here's how it works:

-1.  **Connection Management:** On initialization, `MCPToolset` establishes and manages the connection to the MCP server.
+1.  **Connection Management:** On initialization, `McpToolset` establishes and manages the connection to the MCP server.
 This can be a local server process (using `StdioConnectionParams` for communication over standard input/output) or a remote server (using `SseConnectionParams` for Server-Sent Events).
 The toolset also handles the graceful shutdown of this connection when the agent or application terminates.
-2.  **Tool Discovery & Adaptation:** Once connected, `MCPToolset` queries the MCP server for its available tools (via the `list_tools` MCP method).
+2.  **Tool Discovery & Adaptation:** Once connected, `McpToolset` queries the MCP server for its available tools (via the `list_tools` MCP method).
 It then converts the schemas of these discovered MCP tools into ADK-compatible `BaseTool` instances.
 3.  **Exposure to Agent:** These adapted tools are then made available to your `LlmAgent` as if they were native ADK tools.
-4.  **Proxying Tool Calls:** When your `LlmAgent` decides to use one of these tools, `MCPToolset` transparently proxies the call (using the `call_tool` MCP method) to the MCP server, sends the necessary arguments, and returns the server's response back to the agent.
+4.  **Proxying Tool Calls:** When your `LlmAgent` decides to use one of these tools, `McpToolset` transparently proxies the call (using the `call_tool` MCP method) to the MCP server, sends the necessary arguments, and returns the server's response back to the agent.
-5.  **Filtering (Optional):** You can use the `tool_filter` parameter when creating an `MCPToolset` to select a specific subset of tools from the MCP server, rather than exposing all of them to your agent.
+5.  **Filtering (Optional):** You can use the `tool_filter` parameter when creating an `McpToolset` to select a specific subset of tools from the MCP server, rather than exposing all of them to your agent.

-The following examples demonstrate how to use `MCPToolset` within the `adk web` development environment.
+The following examples demonstrate how to use `McpToolset` within the `adk web` development environment.
 For scenarios where you need more fine-grained control over the MCP connection lifecycle or are not using `adk web`, refer to the "Using MCP Tools in your own Agent out of `adk web`" section later in this page.

 ### Example 1: File System MCP Server

 This Python example demonstrates connecting to a local MCP server that provides file system operations.

-#### Step 1: Define your Agent with `MCPToolset`
+#### Step 1: Define your Agent with `McpToolset`

 Create an `agent.py` file (e.g., in `./adk_agent_samples/mcp_agent/agent.py`).
-The `MCPToolset` is instantiated directly within the `tools` list of your `LlmAgent`.
+The `McpToolset` is instantiated directly within the `tools` list of your `LlmAgent`.

 *   **Important:** Replace `"/path/to/your/folder"` in the `args` list with the **absolute path** to an actual folder on your local system that the MCP server can access.
 *   **Important:** Place the `.env` file in the parent directory of the `./adk_agent_samples` directory.